 A simple ankle fracture may just require immobilization while the bones knit.
 However, more complicated or complex fractures may require surgery.
 A simple fracture can heal within six to eight weeks, while a complex break takes longer.
 Once the bones have knitted, strengthening exercises, flexibility training, and an ankle brace will help complete your recovery.

-Underlying Conditions Causing Stabbing Ankle Pain
+Underlying Conditions That Can Trigger Ankle Pain

 Inflammatory Issues: Turning Up the Heat